Jacquep/NYTSearch/README.md

+# NYTSearch

+This app uses the full MERN stack to create a New York Times search engine.
+I used Mongo as a database, Express for the routes, React for the reactive design of the page, and Node as the engine.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>